 They can also agree to other types of contact (such as calls, texts, social media), but they must give you permission in writing (such as a letter, email, or text).
+You should keep a copy of the written permission.

 The Protected person can decide not to allow contact at any time and tell you to stop contact.
 If they do, then all the no contact rules apply and you must leave or stop contacting them.
 If you don't leave or stop contacting them, you are breaking the rules and can be arrested.